Siva-Sandeep7/Serverless-Data-Pipeline-Architecture-with-AWS/README.md

-# Student Data Management System
+# Serverless Data Pipeline Architecture With Aws

 This project is a data engineering solution that combines a web application for student data entry with an ETL pipeline for data processing and storage in AWS.